 It snapped right above the label.
 Clean off.
 The Fish kept running, the running line got trapped and eventually the fish broke my 20lb tippet. :eyecrazy: The top section is still out there somewhere!

 Sounds like a good time.
 I see it's a Reddington, your lucky to have the label portion of the blank.
-I've broken a rod or three and I can tell you Reddingtons policy is you just need to mail them the portion of the blank with the model number and trademark on it.
+I've broken a rod :rolleyes: or three and I can tell you Reddingtons policy is you just need to mail them the portion of the blank with the model number and trademark on it.
 I would think if you were missing some of the label they would still take care of you.

 Yeah, I did read their new policy on the web though.
 It states you need to send the whole thing in.
 I called customer service and they said no problem just right a note describing what happened, and we'll take care of you.